 - Click Compress and wait a few seconds

-If you want your iPhone to save photos as JPG from the start, you can change the camera format setting:
+If you want your iPhone to save photos as JPG from the start:

 - Open Settings on your iPhone